 Have completed GLOBAL 45 (IAS 45) with a grade of B- or better, or who have received a score of 5 on the AP World History exam.
 An AP score of 5 on the World History exam meets this requirement (applies to AP exams taken on or before July 1, 2018).
 Note: GLOBAL 45 (IAS 45) may be taken only once to achieve a grade of B- or better.
 Students who repeat GLOBAL 45 in order to achieve a grade of B- will not be eligible to declare the Political Economy major.
 There is no transferrable equivalent for GLOBAL 45 from California community colleges.
-Have completed ECON 1 or 2 with a grade of C or better (C- does not satisfy this requirement), or have completed the equivalent course at another college, or have received AP scores of 4 or better or IB score of 5 or better on BOTH of the micro-economics AND macro-economics exams.
+2. Have completed ECON 1 or 2 with a grade of C or better (C- does not satisfy this requirement), or have completed the equivalent course at another college, or have received AP scores of 4 or better or IB score of 5 or better on BOTH of the micro-economics AND macro-economics exams.
 Note: ECON 1 or 2 may be repeated only once to achieve a grade of C or better. - 3.
 Have a cumulative GPA of 2.7 or higher. - 4.
 Have completed an online Major Declaration Workshop (the workshop portal can be found on the Political Economy website). - 5.
 Are not in their final semester of undergraduate work.
-Getting Declared All application materials should be submitted online to your advisor within twenty four hours of your appointment to declare.
-The Political Economy Application can be found on the Political Economy webpage: http://iastp.berkeley.edu/degree-programs/major-programs/political-economy/.
-A complete Political Economy application consists of: - 1.
-Application Form and Program Worksheet. - 2.
-If Political Economy is a second major, the Double Major Application must be filled out and submitted when declaring Political Economy.
+Getting Declared - 1.
+Schedule an appointment with a PE advisor to discuss your concentration topic and courses towards it. - Complete the Political Economy Application found at: https://docs.google.com/forms/d/e/1FAIpQLSd5Edt1WHCJshYI05XRFgdM EEFyDnF2dewzznG4zqAbkaRGw/viewform If Political Economy is a second major, complete the Double Major Application and email it to a PE advisor when declaring Political Economy.
 The Double Major forms must already be signed by the advisor of the first major.
-The Double Major Application is available on the L&S website at https://ls.berkeley.edu/sites/default/files/advdoublemajorapplication.pdf - 3.
-The Personal Statement a typed, double-spaced, one page essay describing the student's interest in Political Economy.
-The purpose of this essay is to give Political Economy advisors a clear picture of the student's academic interests.
-In the statement, students should describe their interest in the major, their career aspirations, any plans for a higher degree, future goals, and anything else relevant to studying Political Economy. - 5.
-The Political Economy Concentration Approval Form and corresponding concentration statement.
 Note for international students on F or J visas: International students declaring or changing their major must update this information on their I-20 or DS-2019 visa document.
 Upon approval of the major, students must contact the Berkeley International Office (BIO) for their updated visa document.
 BIO is located at International House at 2299 Piedmont Ave.
 Major Requirements Lower-Division Requirements: Three courses (All courses must be taken for a letter grade.)
 ECON 1 or 2: Introduction to Economics.
 This course must be completed with a grade of C or better prior to declaring the major.
 A grade of C- does not satisfy this requirement.
 Note: This requirement may be repeated only once to achieve a grade of C or better.
 An AP score of 4 or an IB score of 5 on BOTH of the micro-economics AND macro-economics exams will satisfy this requirement.